It’s time to spill my secrets

 The famous Furla bag

-When I’m not writing, drinking coffee, or otherwise getting into trouble as a mystery author, I am a reluctantly recovering Furla handbag addict.
-Evidence of this situation can be found in this page’s photos of my favorite Furla handbag, purchased in the Rome airport because there are no seats and so travelers are forced to shop in designer boutiques while jazzed on coffee from the standup trattoria.
+My favorite black Furla handbag, seen here and there on this site (it’s the favicon, too), was purchased in the Rome airport because there are no seats and so travelers are forced to shop in designer boutiques while jazzed on coffee from the standup trattoria.
 I have similar valid excuses for how the other Furlas came to live in the closet as well.